Trump allies warn Obama-era FTC suit against US firm giving boost to China

 HUAWEI'S MENG WANZHOU FACES EXTRADITION TO IS -- BUT WILL SHE EVER BE HANDED OVER TO AMERICAN OFFICIALS?

-The FTC’s case centers around a claim that Qualcomm has threatened to withhold chip supplies for companies ranging from the Beijing-backed Huawei and Lenovo to Americans brands like Intel and Apple unless those companies continue to pay what it says are unreasonable royalty fees for licensing the technology.
+The FTC’s case centers around a claim that Qualcomm has threatened to withhold chip supplies for companies ranging from the Beijing-backed Huawei and Lenovo to American brands like Intel and Apple unless those companies continue to pay what it says are unreasonable royalty fees for licensing the technology.

 "Qualcomm’s conduct has harmed competition and the competitive process," the FTC said in its complaint.
 "At a time when cellular technologies are expanding to new and varied applications, Qualcomm’s practices threaten further consumer harm in an industry in which competition and innovation are vitally important."